CSC1-1101-TTh9-S21/lab-week2/README.md

 4a.
 There are two ways of opening a Python (``.py``) file.
 Let's try one way first to see if it works.

   * Open the `lab1-main` folder on your computer, then you'll see a file called `myfirstprogram.py`.
 (Your operating system might just show it as as `myfirstprogram`.
-That's fine -- it's the you want.)
+That's fine -- it's the file you want.)
   * **Right-click** on the `myfirstprogram.py` file.
 On a Mac, you can right-click by tapping the icon with two fingers or by holding down the ``control`` key and then tapping the icon.
   * Select `Open with...` and then select IDLE from the submenu.
   * If IDLE does not appear or you can't figure out how to right click, try option 4b.